dimitrilahaye/Tiny-Panda-MVC/README.md

 > - Do wrapper for TinyResponse
 >
 > - Do dependency injection
 >
-> - Begin a little wrapper for PDO
->
 > - Implement other php types object for TinyJson (Date, Time, DateTime, Null, ...)
 >